 For a downloadable explanation including contemporary photographs please click on button below:

-For more information on the Kingfisher, click the link below:
+For more information on the Puffin, click the picture to the left.

 Competition is always really keen at the photo presentation.
-This was the eleventh annual show, and this is the first time that the same person has won the trophy a second time.
-Well done to Paul.
+This was the twelth annual show, and this is only the second time that the same person has won the trophy twice.
+Well done to Ian.
 Friends vote for the best photo and this year it was announced at the Annual Summer BBQ, after counting of the online and paper votes.
-The weather was kind for the BBQ and a lovely time was had by all.
-You can check out all the entries through the link below, but congratulations to Paul for this wonderful entry.
+The weather was very kind to us, given the poor summer we have had, and mild enough to sit out and enjoy the country air.
+You can check out all the entries through the link below, but congratulations to Ian for this wonderful entry.

 Our publications are online for free download.